areynold/accessibility-for-project-managers/PITCHME.md

 * Identify existing expertise and interest
 * Appoint a liaison to accessibility experts if necessary
     * QA often a good choice

+---

+## Gotchas

+* Watch out for bottlenecks on critical personnel
 * Plan for a learning curve (e.g., screenreaders)
-* Watch out for bottlenecks on critical personnel
     * Identify external resources and communicate to team
     * Obtain/offer accessibility training where appropriate

+---

 ## Share knowledge